dataobservatory-eu/music/content/post/2021-06-16-regions-release/index.md

 control of model parameters and errors, and the number of observations grows from 20 to 200-300.

-This is particularly the case with live music, which is the breadwinner of most music professionals, artists, technicians, and managers alike, and it is a very local business.
-To analyze the live music economy, and its connection with the recorded music business, we need to create indicators on regional, provincial, or metropolitan area level.
-We just made another step to localize our Digital Music Observatory.

-{{< figure src="/blogposts_2021/indicator_with_map.png" caption="The change from national to sub-national level comes with a huge data processing price: internal administrative boundaries, their names, codes codes change very frequently." numbered="true" >}}
+{{< figure src="/img/blogposts_2021/indicator_with_map.png" caption="The change from national to sub-national level comes with a huge data processing price: internal administrative boundaries, their names, codes codes change very frequently." numbered="true" >}}

 Yet the change from national to sub-national level comes with a huge data processing price.
 While national boundaries are relatively stable,